adomanico001/fsopen-p0/README.md

 The diagram does not have to be a sequence diagram.
 Any sensible way of presenting the events is fine.

-All necessary information for doing this, and the next two exercises, can be found in the text of [this part]().
+All necessary information for doing this, and the next two exercises, can be found in the text of [this part](https://fullstackopen.com/en/part0/fundamentals_of_web_apps#forms-and-http-post).
 The idea of these exercises is to read the text once more and to think through what is going on there.
-Reading the application [code]() is not necessary, but it is of course possible.
+Reading the application [code](https://github.com/mluukkai/example_app) is not necessary, but it is of course possible.

-You can do the diagrams with any program, but perhaps the easiest and the best way to do diagrams is the [Mermaid]() syntax that is now implemented in [GitHub]() Markdown pages!

 ### 0.5: Single page app diagram
-Create a diagram depicting the situation where the user goes to the [single-page app]() version of the notes app at https://studies.cs.helsinki.fi/exampleapp/spa.
+Create a diagram depicting the situation where the user goes to the [single-page app](https://fullstackopen.com/en/part0/fundamentals_of_web_apps#single-page-app) version of the notes app at https://studies.cs.helsinki.fi/exampleapp/spa.

 ### 0.6: New note in Single page app diagram
 Create a diagram depicting the situation where the user creates a new note using the single-page version of the app.

-This was the last exercise, and it's time to push your answers to GitHub and mark the exercises as done in the [submission system]().
+This was the last exercise, and it's time to push your answers to GitHub and mark the exercises as done in the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).